djplaner/canvas-collections/docs/getting-started/install/how-to-install.md

 # Install Canvas Collections

-There are two ways to install Canvas Collections: individual and institutional.
-Each intended for a different context.
-Each with its own advantages and disadvantages.
-Select the one that best suits your need.
+Depending on your need and access, you must decided between two ways to install Canvas Collections: [individual](./individual.md) or [institutional](./institutional.md).
+The following table explains the differences.

 | | Individual | Institutional |
 | ---- | ---- | ---- |